You are currently viewing Choedrak, One of the Four Sacred Meditation Cliffs of Guru Rinpoche in Bumthang

 Best Time to Visit Choedra Monastery

 Choje Drak is considered a year-round destination.
 However, to avoid monsoons, the best time of the year to travel is still considered Spring and Autumn.
 The spring season runs from March to May, and the autumn season runs from September to November.
-This is the season of good weather, warm temperatures, and season of flowers.
+It is the time of year for flowers, pleasant weather, and warm temperatures.
+You can visit many major pilgrimage sites of Bumthang with the Bhutan Pilgrimage Package.

 You can contact Lopon Sonam Penjor at 17870386.